dret/webconcepts/concepts/jwt-claim/cnf.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-claim/cnf"
 title:         "JSON Web Token Claim: cnf"
+concept-name:  JSON Web Token Claim
+concept-value: cnf
 description: "The \"cnf\" claim is used in the JWT to contain members used to identify the proof-of-possession key."
 ---